yeslogic/prince-docs/docs/installing.md

 | `math`    | MathML resource files                                                                       |
 | `style`   | The default CSS style sheets                                                                |

+The file `etc/prince.cdx.json` is a machine-readable SBOM file.

 ### ... on MacOS

 Prince installs its files by default to `/usr/local` on MacOS: